 The council members shall comprise the following:

 - Nine members representing each of the colleges and the library.
-These members will be appointed by the dean of the college/library from the departmental faculty liaisons for international education in the college/library in question (note: each department has an international liaison appointed by the department chair each year in the Spring Semester to serve for one year starting the Fall Semester – these appointments are requested each Spring Semester by the University Senior International Officers or designee – they are renewable appointments).
-College/library members on the Council serve for a threeyear term that is renewable twice;
+These members will be appointed by the dean of the college/library from the departmental faculty liaisons for international education in the college/library in question (note: each department has an international liaison appointed by the department chair each year August to serve for one year starting the Fall Semester – these appointments are requested during the summer by the University Senior International Officers or designee – they are renewable appointments) College/library members on the Council serve for a three-year term that is renewable twice;

 - One representative from the CSUN International and Exchange Student Center appointed by the VP for Student Affairs for a renewable three-year term;

-- One representative from CSUN Admission and Records appointed by the Vice Provost for a renewable three-year term;
+- One representative from CSUN Admission and Records appointed by the Associate Vice President for Undergraduate Studies for a renewable three-year term;

 - One international student appointed by the VP for Student Affairs for a renewable one-year term;

-- The Provost will appoint one additional representative for each CSUN Center or Institute that has a primarily international charge and a strong record of significant University-level international work (such as, the CSUN China Institute) for a renewable three-year term.
+- The Provost will appoint one additional representative for each CSUN Center or Institute that has a primarily international charge and a strong record of significant University-level international work for a renewable three-year term;